R-W-Jones/DigitalGarden/src/site/notes/TechnicalAspects/ElectricalMotors/Electrical Motors.md

 {"dg-publish":true,"permalink":"/technical-aspects/electrical-motors/electrical-motors/"}
 ---

-Welcome to the Electrical Motors hub, where we delve into the intricacies of electric motor technology and its role in shaping the electronic vehicle (EV) industry.
+Welcome to the Electrical Motors hub, where I delve into the intricacies of electric motor technology and its role in shaping the electronic vehicle (EV) industry.
 From optimising efficiency to implementing advanced control algorithms, explore the diverse applications and innovations driving the evolution of EV motors.

 ## Navigation